grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Right Boss, hang on."
 A full minute passed.
 "It sounds like you can come about to 180, nobody moving directly to the south of us."

 "OK then.
 Owen, creep forward, port to 180 degrees."
 Hemi said.
-"Bastian, continue to ensure we are not headed into anyone."
+"Bastian, continue to ensure we are not about to run into anyone."

 "Right Boss!"
 Bastian repeated.